 The Grimms immigrated to Minnesota in 1859.
-(This was the year after Minnesota became a state and two years after Laura Ingalls Wilder died(just to give you a timeline).
+(This was the year after Minnesota became a state and two years after the life of Laura Ingalls Wilder (just to give you a timeline).
 They brought along Alfalfa seeds from Germany and, over time, developed the first winter-hardy alfalfa in North America.
 Today, Grimm Alfalfa is the source of all modern varieties of alfalfa grown in the U.S. Read a longer biography here.

 Volunteers will take you through the farmhouse and introduce children’s pastimes from the period.
 Hoops, stilts and marbles may still be able to fascinate in this age of touchscreens and other gadgets.

 This would be a great outing to mix a project and a recipe with.
 I think I would like to hit up the co-op on the ride home to buy our own alfalfa for sandwiches and alfalfa seeds for sprouting.
 The Mill City Farmers Market has directions for sprouting alfalfa with kids.
 The really cool thing about this project is that it takes less than a week to see results.
 Before your kids can forget about the outing, you will have made your own alfalfa.

 Hours: Second Saturdays, 1:30 p.m. to 4:00 p.m.